g41797/kafka/README.md

 ## License

-Yii3 Queue Adapter for AWS SQS is free software.
+Yii3 Queue Adapter for Apache Kafka is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.